-2. A database of existing hydropower plants was prepared and verified with national stakeholders, comprising both large (i.e. of more than 10 MW of capacity) (57) and small HPPs (387) (BR-1).
-An inventory of prospective large greenfield HPP projects (136) (BR-7) of more than 10 MW of capacity was compiled; a list of HPP candidate projects (for both rehabilitation and greenfield M MOTT MACDONALD IPF CONSORTIUM development) was developed (BR-7); this inventory is supported by a comprehensive database of HPP project fiches and a GIS webapplication (BR-7);
+A database of existing hydropower plants was prepared and verified with national stakeholders, comprising both large (i.e. of more than 10 MW of capacity) (57) and small HPPs (387) (BR-1).
+An inventory of prospective large greenfield HPP projects (136) (BR-7) of more than 10 MW of capacity was compiled; a list of HPP candidate projects (for both rehabilitation and greenfield was developed development) (BR-7); this inventory is supported by a comprehensive database of HPP project fiches and a GIS webapplication (BR-7).
+The data therein reflect the information made available bv beneficiary institutions/organisations and civil society organisations up to the first guarter of 2017;